alexadmin/it_overview/README.md

 # Misc
 - in enterprice do not send user credentials directly to users, users should request it from helpdesk, otherwise you will be DDOSed.
+- "Machines can run any server, so we don’t dedicate specific machines to specific server programs."
+(8, p.
+14)

 # External sources + recomended books